MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ### What are the requirements for the photo in the Verified ID?

 The photo should be clear and sharp in quality and no smaller than 200 pixels x 200 pixels.
 The face should be centered within the image and unobstructed from view.
-The maximum size of the photo in the credential is  1MB.
+The maximum size of the photo in the credential is  1 MB.

 More information on how to improve the photo processing accuracy can be found [here](/legal/cognitive-services/face/characteristics-and-limitations?#best-practices-for-improving-accuracy)